SimilarSquid/SimilarSquid/README.md

 - ✨ I'm a student at Bit Academy.
 An aspiring Software Developer who's always eager to explore beyond the boundaries!
 - 💖 Nintendo's my passion!
 Don't even get me started on how incredibly much I love Pokémon!
-- 🥪 I do have an exceptional love for grilled cheese sandwiches!
+- 🥪 As some might know, I do have an exceptional love for grilled cheese sandwiches!